avtarman/Artus-3D-Resources/examples/general_example/README.md

 - Artus Lite hand robot
 - Make sure you have installed the requirements for Artus API.
 Refer to the [README](../../README.md) for more information.

+## Finding the USB Device
+* On Windows, find the port name by navigating to "Device Manager">"Ports".
+It should show up as a COM port. (e.g. COM3)
+* On Linux, use the command `dmesg | grep ttyUSB` to find the usb device. (e.g. /dev/ttyUSB1)
+    * If a permission error is encountered, use the command `sudo chmod 777 /dev/ttyUSB1`

 ## Installation

 1. Install the required Python packages: